paulocymbaum/paulocymbaum/README.md

 </div>

-I am a **Fullstack Developer** and **Founding Engineer** with expertise in **AI technologies**, **DevOps automation**, **Software Engineering**, and **low-code development** for business value.
-My work combines technical proficiency with strategic thinking to build robust, end-to-end applications.

-Currently, I am focused on building digital products with seamless UX.
-I act as a **Founding Engineer at Yapper**, an AI-based product from the ed-tech ESL segment, and a **Frontend Developer at Fourmakers**, where I specialize in B2B multi-tenant architectures.
+I am a Product-Minded Fullstack Engineer specializing in AI Agents, RAG Architectures, and Scalable Systems.

+With a background in Education and Business (and 3 diplomas earned in Australia 🇦🇺), I bridge the gap between complex engineering and business value.
+I don't just write code; I design architectures that reduce costs, improve latency, and solve actual user problems.

+📍 Based in Brazil (GMT-3) | 🗣️ Native-Level English | 💼 Remote-First Veteran

 ---